 The Sport and Recreation Complex houses King Arena (basketball, volleyball and wrestling), Chrouser Aquatics Center (swimming, water polo), and Eckert Recreation Center (an 8,000 square foot fitness area, a walking/jogging track, a one-court wooden floor practice gym, and a two-court synthetic rubber recreational gym with a climbing wall), as well as open leisure space where students can relax.

 The College provides a full and diverse activities calendar.
 Concerts, Chicago special events, selected films, theater productions, and campus "specials" are just a few of the offerings.
 The College's student newspaper, the Record, is published weekly.
 Many activities occur in the Todd M. Beamer Student Center which houses the College Post Office, the Stupe, the Stupe Grill (the student-operated snack shop), the TV room, and meeting rooms.

 The College rents a limited number of apartments to graduate students on a first-come, first-served basis.
 Single graduate students are housed in one-bedroom apartments, two students per apartment.
 A limited number of one-bedroom apartments are available for married international students and Colson Scholars.
 Family houses are available on a limited basis for both married international students with children and married Colson Scholars with children.
 All units are furnished.

 College-owned graduate housing is administered through the Housing Services Office; applications may be requested by emailing firstname.lastname@example.org.
 Graduate students who opt to live off-campus are responsible for making their own housing arrangements.
-The Graduate Student Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.
+The Housing Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.